 Health workers in Canada experience endemic levels of burnout directly related to understaffing and work overload.
 Leaves of absence from work for mental health and stress-related issues are 1.5 times higher among health workers than the rest of the population.
-Increasingly, health workers are significantly reducing their hours worked, just to cope, or leaving their jobs altogether.
+Increasingly, health workers are significantly reducing their hours worked to cope or leaving their jobs altogether.

 That was before the pandemic.
 With COVID-19, we are witnessing levels of stress, overload, and burnout among health workers previously unimaginable.

-Downstream responses of mindfulness and free access to psychotherapy, albeit helpful, are at best band-aid solutions.
+Though helpful, downstream responses of mindfulness and free access to psychotherapy are, at best, band-aid solutions.
 We have to look upstream to the source of the crisis.

 Health worker burnout is directly linked to poor health workforce planning.
 That we continue to operate our health system blindfolded to very basic data about our system’s key resource – its health workers – is remarkable.